code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ---

-## What Will the Most Expensive Level 2 Charger Cost UHart?
+### What Will the Most Expensive Level 2 Charger Cost UHart?
-The following is a summary of an email from Joseph Inglisa, Director, Mid-Atlantic Business Development, SemaConnect, detailing the cost of SemaConnect charger installation.
-I imagine it’s similar for ChargePoint and others. **Note**: The following excludes EVSE costs.
+The following is a summary of an email from Joseph Inglisa, Director, Mid-Atlantic Business Development, SemaConnect, detailing the cost of installing a SemaConnect charger.
+I imagine it’s similar for ChargePoint and others.[^10]

 1. The list price is $$\$3,590$$ per charging station, with volume pricing available.
 2. Cable management devices cost $$\$600$$ for dual or single configurations.